3RD-Dimension/3RD-Dimension.github.io/_pages/settings.md

 * Abort and Single on Probe Fail - If checked, an error will be displayed if probe cycle exceeded Max Probe Distance.
 * Safe Retract Height (mm) - The amount Z will raise by after a successfull probing.
 * Max Probe Distance (mm) - How far Z will lower to find yuor touch plate and if exceeds will abort.
-* Probe Thickeness (mm) - Thickness of our probe/touch plate which will be used to set tool zero.
+* Probe Thickeness (mm) - Thickness of your probe/touch plate.

 ## GCode Tab